-The Valuation Digital Solutions group within Duff & Phelps, A Kroll Business ("D&P/Kroll"), strives to empower companies and finance professionals with high-quality valuation data that enables them to make sound business decisions.
+The Valuation Digital Solutions group within Kroll, LLC ("Kroll"), strives to empower companies and finance professionals with high-quality valuation data that enables them to make sound business decisions.
 We share similar beliefs with CFA Institute Research Foundation in that a focus on education, research, and dissemination of data on financial markets benefits the overall investment profession.
-Personally, as a CFA charterholder, it is an honor to have D&P/Kroll collaborate with CFA Institute Research Foundation in this endeavor.
+Personally, as a CFA[®] charterholder, it is an honor to have Kroll with CFA Institute Research Foundation in this endeavor.